UK Value Investor

 I like to break this view of risk down into fundamental risk and valuation risk:

-• Fundamental risk: The risk that a company’s revenues, earnings and dividends fails to grow sufficiently over the long-term
+• Fundamental risk: The risk that a company’s revenues, earnings and dividends fail to grow sufficiently over the long-term

 To reduce fundamental risk I stick to companies with long histories of profits and dividends, low debt and good profitability.
 I try to avoid other fundamental risk factors such as companies which are dependent on a handful of customers or a small number of large contracts.